-If you're using Pixel Slate through work, you might need to ask your admin to turn on Search & Assistant services and Web & App Activity to use Google Assistant.
+If you're using Pixelbook through work, you might need to ask your admin to turn on Search & Assistant services and Web & App Activity to use Google Assistant.
 You can also just sign in to your device through your personal account, rather than your work account.

 If your Google Account was set up through a K–12 school or non-profit group, or you have an .EDU email address, you won't be able to use the Google Assistant.

 If you have an Android phone, you can seamlessly connect it to your Pixelbook to do things like: